Parity Sheaves and Smith Theory: Tate-parity sheaves

-\begin{Prop}The categories of $*$-Tate-even complexes and $!$-Tate-even complexes are both Krull-Remak-Schmidt.
-In particular, the category of Tate-parity complexes is Krull-Remak-Schmidt.\end{Prop}
+\begin{Prop} The categories of $*$-Tate-even complexes and $!$-Tate-even complexes are both Krull-Remak-Schmidt.
+In particular, the category of Tate-parity complexes $\mathrm{Par}_{S}(Y;\T_\infty)$ is Krull-Remak-Schmidt.\end{Prop}

-\begin{proof}This is not really a statement about the categories of $*$-Tate-even complexes etc. \emph{per se}.
-Rather, the claim is that a $*$-Tate-even complex in $Sh_S(Y;\T_\infty)$ splits as a direct sum of objects of $Sh_S(Y;\T_\infty)$, each of which has a local endomorphism ring; any such summand will automatically be $*$-Tate-even.
-Since endomorphism rings of objects of $Sh_S(Y;\T_\infty)$ are all finite-dimensional $\bF_p$-vector spaces, it is enough to show that any idempotent endomorphism of a $*$-Tate-even complex is split.
-In \cite{LC} it is shown that, in any triangulated category, an idempotent endomorphism of a distinguished triangle which splits on any two terms splits on the third.
-Therefore using the functorial distinguished triangles
+\begin{proof}It suffices to show that a $*$-Tate-even complex $\F$ in $\mathrm{Sh}_S(Y;\T_\infty)$ splits as a direct sum of objects of $\mathrm{Sh}_S(Y;\T_\infty)$, each of which has a local endomorphism ring.
+Any such summand will automatically be $*$-Tate-even; the same holds for Tate-odd.

+Since endomorphism rings of objects of $\mathrm{Sh}_S(Y;\T_\infty)$ are all finite-dimensional $\ff$-vector spaces, it is enough to show that any idempotent endomorphism of a $*$-Tate-even complex is split.
+In \cite{LC}, it is shown that in any triangulated category an idempotent endomorphism of a distinguished triangle which splits on any two terms splits on the third.
+For any stratum $Y_\lam$ open in the Tate support of $\F$, if we set $j_\lam$ to be the inclusion and $i_\lam$ to be the inclusion of the compliment, we may use the functorial distinguished triangle

-which moreover preserve the $*$-Tate-even property, we may reduce to the case of a single connected stratum.
-By Theorem \ref{megathm}, a Tate-even complex on a single stratum $Y$ is a direct sum of copies of $\pi^*\zp$, whose endomorphism algebra is the local ring $H^*(Y;\bF_p)$.
+which preserves the $*$-Tate-even property, to reduce by induction on the dimension of $Y$ to the case of a single connected stratum.
+By Theorem \ref{megathm}, a Tate-even complex on a single stratum $Y$ is a direct sum of copies of $\underline{\bO}$, whose endomorphism algebra is the local ring $H^\bullet(Y;\ff)$.

-We argue similarly, using the dual functorial distinguished triangles (preserving the $!$-Tate-even property), that any idempotent endomorphism of a $!$-Tate-even complex is split.
-Since there are no maps between Tate-even and Tate-odd complexes, the splitting of idempotent endomorphisms of Tate-parity complexes follows from the Tate-even case, which follows in turn from the $*$-Tate even case; that summands of Tate-even complexes are Tate-even is automatic.\end{proof}
+Arguing in a similar fashion with the dual functorial distinguished triangles (preserving the $!$-Tate-even property), any idempotent endomorphism of a $!$-Tate-even complex is also split.
+Since there are no maps between Tate-even and Tate-odd complexes by Proposition \ref{Prop: Hom-sets}, the splitting of idempotent endomorphisms of Tate-parity complexes follows from the Tate-even case, which follows in turn from the $*$-Tate even case; that summands of Tate-even complexes are Tate-even is automatic.\end{proof}